Jack Knife Accidents

 The Federal Motor Carrier Safety Administration (FMCSA) tracks jackknife truck accidents and their severity.
 In a recent year, there were over 7,000 jackknife accidents resulting in property damage, 2,000 resulting in injuries, and nearly 200 that proved fatal.
 Though they accounted for only about 1.7 percent of all property damage crashes, jackknife collisions made up almost 4 percent of fatal truck accidents.

-Injuries Our Truck Accident Lawyers Typically See in Jackknife Collisions
+Injuries Our Truck Accident Lawyer Typically Sees in Jackknife Collisions

 As with any collision involving a commercial vehicle, people in smaller vehicles are at much higher risk of serious injuries in jackknife crashes.
 The types of injuries suffered in a jackknife truck accident depend on several factors, including the speed the impact occurred at and where the collision happened.
 Some of the injuries that may result from a jackknife truck accident include: